capawesome-team/capacitor-file-opener/README.md

    npx cap sync
    ```

-   🆘 If you have any problems please [contact us by mail](mailto:support@capawesome.io) or [create a GitHub discussion](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) in this repository.
+   🆘 If you have any problems please [create a GitHub discussion](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) in this repository.
    ⚠️ **Attention**: Be careful not to disclose your npm auth token!
 If you have any questions (CI configuration etc.) please let us know.

 ## Configuration